pomerium/pomerium/docs/docs/glossary.md

 ### Access Token
 This general term refers to a string that validates the holder to have a specific set of permissions, issued by an identifying service like an [identity provider].
 Most of the access tokens discussed in our docs are [JSON Web Tokens (**JWTs**)][JWT] formatted following the [Oauth 2.0 RFC](https://datatracker.ietf.org/doc/html/rfc6749#section-7.1).

+### Context-aware Proxy
+A [proxy](https://en.wikipedia.org/wiki/Proxy_server) is an intermediate service between one or more clients or servers.
+Most of the proxies discussed in our docs are technically [reverse proxies](https://en.wikipedia.org/wiki/Reverse_proxy), sitting between one or more servers and all clients, providing a single point of ingress into a system.

+An context-aware proxy can provide contextual access to specific services based on the identity of the client and the state of the device they are using.
+Using Pomerium, context is provided by the client in the form of a [JWT] issued by the [identity provider], and optionally by the device using a [secure enclave].

 ### Identity Provider
 An identity provider (**IdP**) is used to [authenticate] a user, i.e. confirm their identity.
 Pomerium uses external IdPs to better integrate into existing environments and to achieve strong separation of services.
 Pomerium provides [single sign-on] from your IdP to your entire network infrastructure from a single location.

-### Identity-aware Proxy
-A [proxy](https://en.wikipedia.org/wiki/Proxy_server) is an intermediate service between one or more clients or servers.
-Most of the proxies discussed in our docs are technically [reverse proxies](https://en.wikipedia.org/wiki/Reverse_proxy), sitting between one or more servers and all clients, providing a single point of ingress into a system.

-An identity-aware proxy can provide contextual access to specific services based on the identity of the client.
-In Pomerium's case, identity is provided by the client in the form of a [JWT] issued by the [identity provider].

 ### JavaScript Object Notation
 Commonly shortened to **JSON**, [JavaScript object notation](https://en.wikipedia.org/wiki/JSON) is a common format used to represent and share structured sets of data as arrays of key-value pairs.